AdobeDocs/commerce-admin.en/help/stores-purchase/cancel-allow.md

 1. In the **[!UICONTROL Order Order cancellation reasons]** you can add, delete, or modify any cancellation reason.

    With this setting, cancellation reasons are displayed on the storefront to the customer when they cancel an order.
-   This should have almost one reason set.
+   Make sure you have specified at least one reason.

 1. Click **[!UICONTROL Save Config]**.